fluid-project/infusion-docs/src/documents/ComponentOptionsAndDefaults.md

 layout: default
 ---

-# Understanding Component Options And Their Defaults #

 ## Overview ##

 One of the key principles that Infusion components operate on is configurability.
 Components have